 Sometimes, a burger calls for a little something more than just a hunk of meat in a bread bun.
 And when I say ‘something more’, I mean ingredients that typically have no business being in a burger, but somehow find themselves infiltrating the traditional American dish to create something that’s quite frankly, deliciously bonkers.
 Which is exactly the approach these Manchester restaurants have taken.
-From bright green CBD burgers to those topped with doughnuts and peanut butter, here’s our guide to the most unique burgers in the city.
+From the sugar glazed to those topped with doughnuts and peanut butter, here’s our guide to the most unique burgers in the city.

 New in town taking up residence at Lane7 at the Great Northern Warehouse, Fat Hippo has a pretty epic burger offering – including their drool-worthy PB & Double J. Consisting of two patties and melty American cheese, the burger is finished off with a dollop of crunchy peanut butter, before being finished off with bacon jam and smoked chilli jello.
 It’s an oddly satisfying combo, to say the least.
 Find it at Fat Hippo, Lane7, Unit 3, 235 Deansgate, M3 4EN.

 2. Waffle Burger at Fress

 Fress offers a pretty fun spin on the classic burger, swapping out the bun for two chunky waffles.
 Not only that, but in addition to your typical beef patties, the burger also boasts a good old hunk of buttermilk chicken, as well as crispy bacon and a lathering of yummy Fress gravy.
 It’s kinda like KFC-meets-Maccy’s breakfast – but obviously, way more gourmet.
 Fress, 62 Oldham St, M4 1LE.

 3. The Homer Burger at That Burger Place